drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/1_class_spies.md

 // Spy on the class
 const spy = Spy(MyClass);

-// Call the method with a specific set of args spy.doSomething("hello", true, ["world"]);
+// Call its method with a specific set of args spy.doSomething("hello", true, ["world"]);

 // Verify that the spy's `doSomething()` method was called with a specific set
 // of args.
 Calling `.toBeCalledWithArgs(...)` will throw an error if the
-// `doSomething()` method was not called with the given args.
-Here, we are
+// `doSomething()` method was not called with the given args in the given order.
-// verifying that it was called with "hello", true, and ["world"].
-Since we
+// Here, we are verifying that it was called with "hello", true, and ["world"].
-// called it with these args above, this does not throw an error. spy.verify("doSomething").toBeCalledWithArgs("hello", true, ["world"]);
+// Since we called it with these args above, this does not throw an error. spy.verify("doSomething").toBeCalledWithArgs("hello", true, ["world"]);

 // Here, we can see what happens if we verify that the `doSomething()` method